 The City will use many of the same mechanisms described in the previous section to provide access to this information.
 The City will also take the following steps to provide access to information on the Plan:

-Publish a summary of the proposed Consolidated Plan in the local newspaper, for a 30-day public comment period, 15-days for each Annual Action Plan.
+Publish a summary of the proposed Consolidated Plan in the local newspaper, for a 30-day public comment period, 30days for each Annual Action Plan.

 Make the proposed Consolidated Plan, Consolidated Annual Performance and Evaluation Report, and Annual Action Plans available for review on the City of Portland’s website and at City Hall in the Housing and Community Development Office, Room 312.